-This program is specifically designed for those who intend to teach East Asian languages at the university level.
-It takes full advantage of the department's innovative and award-winning language pedagogy program to offer students unparalleled training in such subjects as designing language curricula, the production of teaching materials, as well as instruction in the methods of language training.
+This program is specifically designed for those who intend to teach Chinese language at the university level.
+It takes full advantage of the department's innovative and award-winning language pedagogy program to offer students unparalleled training in such subjects as curricular design for language teaching and the production of teaching materials, as well as a solid grounding in the methods of language training.

 MA in Chinese — Language Pedagogy Track

 Students interested in teaching Chinese at the university level.
 (An undergraduate degree with at least two years of Chinese is required for admission.)

 What will you learn?

 - Practical teaching skills

 What will you get?

 ...as an Associate Instructor of Chinese Language Courses

 A total of 30 credit hours, including MA project hours, in approved courses is required to graduate.
 Ordinarily, at least 20 of these credit hours must be from courses listed under “Chinese.”

 - Teaching Chinese as a Foreign/Second Language (C525)